The manufacturers say that it’s been designed with a “4-phase energy complex” to make your workouts feel like an “assault”.

 It’s billed as a “pre workout devastator” designed to get you firing on all cylinders at the gym.

-Grenade say that this supplement has been created to deliver energy, pump and strength to make sure that you don’t waste a single minute of your training sessions.
+Grenade say that this supplement has been created to deliver various benefits to make sure that you don’t waste a single minute of your training sessions.

 If you’re new to pre workouts, they’re supplements which are designed to boost your training sessions to make sure you’re feeling at your best while at the gym or while playing sport.